 Days 61 to 90: Authority and measurement

 Start the slow off-site work: identify the communities and publications where your category is discussed, participate honestly, and pitch your original data to anyone who covers your space.
 Make sure your brand entity is clean everywhere it appears.
 And stand up measurement, tracking AI referrals where you can and watching branded and direct traffic for the lifts that signal dark-funnel impact.
 By day ninety you have closed the technical gaps, built extractable content, and started the authority flywheel that compounds from there.
+The same compounding logic applies to your own publishing: building a blog audience from zero is what gives the engines a credible, frequently-cited source to point at in the first place.

 The shift from links to answers is the biggest change in commerce discovery since mobile, and it rewards the same thing it always has, just measured by a new judge.
 Be specific.
 Be current.
 Be verifiable.
 Make your catalog legible to a machine and corroborated by the world outside your website.
 The brands that treat AEO as a real discipline now will be the named answer when a buyer asks, and the ones that wait will be the brands the engine has never heard of.
 The shelf is being rebuilt.
 Get on it before it sets.